HOME | COACH WEBER'S BIO | COACHING | LETTERS TO THE COACH | LEADVILLE TRAIL 100

 "Prepare to Better Your Best"

 For the past 25 years, I have prepared runners for success at ultramarathon events around the world.
-I specialized in assisting motivated, disciplined runners to "better their best" whether that meant completing one's first ultramarathon or winning a national championship.
+I specialize in assisting motivated, disciplined runners to "better their best" whether that means completing one's first ultramarathon or winning a national championship.

-I have coached Champions at: the Leadville 100 Mile; the Old Dominion 100 Mile; the Rocky Raccoon 100 Mile; the Mile High 100 Mile; the Plain 100 Mile; the USA National 50 Mile Championship; USA National 100 KM Championship; USA National 24 Hour Championship; Marathon des Sables Stage Race; and the Himalayan 100 Stage Race.
+I have coached Champions at: the Leadville 100 Mile; the Old Dominion 100 Mile; the Rocky Raccoon 100 Mile; the Mile High 100 Mile; the Plain 100 Mile; the USA National 50 Mile Championship; USA National 100 KM Masters Championship; USA National 24 Hour Championship; Marathon des Sables Stage Race; and the Himalayan 100 Stage Race.
+In addition, I recruited, trained, outfitted and managed 2 USA National Championship Women's Club Teams at the 50 Mile and 100 KM distances.

 The Coach at the summit marker atop Mount Whitney completing the classic Badwater 146 mile course.